BLCM/BLCMods/Borderlands 2 mods/Greem/README.md

 You may come to find that you like my OP weapons, and I thank you.
 If you don't like them, don't use them.
 It's simple.

+I haven't "quit" modding, I'm just not doing it as frequently as my ideas have ran out.
+Feel free to PM me on Steam if you have a unique idea you'd want to see be made into a mod.

 Anyways, have a good day!
 > -> Greem